jcho3435/stardew-save-editor/.github/ISSUE_TEMPLATE/new-feature-documentation.md

 ---
 name: New Feature Documentation
 about: Add documentation in all necessary locations for new features
-title: Create or add documentation for [New Feature Name]
+title: "[New Feature Name]: Create or add documentation"
 labels: documentation, enhancement
 assignees: ''